jamesbowman/openexrpython/openexr.rst

        the channel data as a Python string: the caller must then convert it to the appropriate format as necessary.

+   .. method:: channels(cname[, pixel_type[, scanLine1[, scanLine2]]]) -> string

+       Multiple-channel version of :meth:`channel`.
+       cname is an iterator which specifies channels, just as in the ``cname`` argument of :meth:`channel`.

+       The return value is the

+       channel data in the format specified by *pixel_type* (see :class:`Imath.PixelType`), or the channel's format specified
+       in the image itself by default.
+       If *scanLine1* and *scanLine2* are not supplied, then the method reads the entire image.
+Note that this method returns the channel data as a Python string: the caller must then convert it to the appropriate format as necessary.

    .. index:: destructor, convenience, exit

    .. method:: close()